 Multicultural And Cross-Cultural Psychology

 Culture has important impacts on individuals and social psychology, yet the effects of culture on psychology are under-studied.
-There is a risk that psychological theories and data derived from white, American settings could be assumed to apply to individuals and social groups from other cultures and this is unlikely to be true (Betancourt & López, 1993).
+There is a risk that psychological theories and data derived from White, American settings could be assumed to apply to individuals and social groups from other cultures and this is unlikely to be true (Betancourt & López, 1993).
 One weakness in the field of cross-cultural psychology is that in looking for differences in psychological attributes across cultures, there remains a need to go beyond simple descriptive statistics (Betancourt & López, 1993).
 In this sense, it has remained a descriptive science, rather than one seeking to determine cause and effect.
-For example, a study of characteristics of individuals seeking treatment for a binge eating disorder in Hispanic American, African American, and Caucasian American individuals found significant differences between groups (Franko et al., 2012).
+For example, a study of characteristics of individuals seeking treatment for a binge eating disorder in Hispanic American, African American, and Caucasian American individuals, as they were described in the study, found significant differences between groups (Franko et al., 2012).
 The study concluded that results from studying any one of the groups could not be extended to the other groups, and yet potential causes of the differences were not measured.
 Multicultural psychologists develop theories and conduct research with diverse populations, typically within one country.
 Cross-cultural psychologists compare populations across countries, such as participants from the United States compared to participants from China.

 In 1920, Francis Cecil Sumner was the first African American to receive a PhD in psychology in the United States.
 Sumner established a psychology degree program at Howard University, leading to the education of a new generation of African American psychologists (Black, Spence, and Omari, 2004).
 Much of the work of early psychologists from diverse backgrounds was dedicated to challenging intelligence testing and promoting innovative educational methods for children.
 George I. Sanchez contested such testing with Mexican American children.
 As a psychologist of Mexican heritage, he pointed out that the language and cultural barriers in testing were keeping children from equal opportunities (Guthrie, 1998).
 By 1940, he was teaching with his doctoral degree at University of Texas at Austin and challenging segregated educational practices (Romo, 1986).